harvard-acc/LLVM-Tracer/README.md

      -DGCC_INSTALL_PREFIX="/your/gcc/location"       (default : empty)
        Clang++ requires stdc++ of GCC.
-This option denotes the path to search libstdc++ and it's headers.
-If this option is undefined, Clang++ will apply it's default settings.
+This option denotes the path to search libstdc++ and its headers.
+If this option is undefined, Clang++ will apply its default settings.
        In LLVM auto-installer, this option will be used as the default search path by the installed Clang.